mmocny/inp-workshop/README.md

 ## Take away

-As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need render, measurement stops.
+As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need a new rendering update, Interaction measurement stops.

 Asynchronous effects, such as updates that come after timers or network response will *not* affect INP.
 Unless, of course, they actually block Next Paint.